Force over Distance: Chapter 42

 “What the hell are you?”
 Young ground out the question, trying for anger, feeling nothing but grief.

-“It looses something in the translation,” it murmured.
-“But admit it, you’ve always suspected that when I projected my image like this, I wasn’t entirely the person you know.”
+“It loses something in the translation, but, admit it, you’ve always suspected when I projected my image like this, I wasn’t entirely the person you know.”

 “Yeah,” Young said shortly.
 “You always seemed—”

 “Not better.”
-The words tore their way out of him and Rush flinched.
+The words tore out of him and Rush flinched.
 It flinched.
 “Just—not better.”

 “No,” it replied.
 “I’m a true combination.
 I come into existence intermittently.
 We’ve met before.
 On the shuttle.
 In my kitchen.
 In the halls of Destiny.
 I’m very much like the person you know, just—also a bit of a starship.
 On the side.”